Hate car shopping? Try looking for a job.

 - Shortlist industries you like and know.
 Most job-seekers are industry-agnostic.
-They feel they can be a Project Manager, a Finance Manager or an Account Executive in ANY industry.
+They feel they can be a Project Manager, a Finance Manager, or an Account Executive in ANY industry.
 Recruiters don’t usually see it that way.
 They want industry and position experience.
 Make a list of all the industries you are willing to work in.
 Don’t forget to list industries that were vendors or clients of your former employers.
 You have a treasure trove of knowledge that you can sell in an interview!

 - Shortlist companies where you want to contribute.
 Notice: I didn’t say “where you want to work.”
 As a job seeker, you may be too hungry to consider this heart factor, but do consider whether you like the mission of the organization.
-When you can put heart into your everyday work, it’s easier to get up each morning.
+When you can put your heart into your everyday work, it’s easier to get up each morning.

 - Refine your resume.
 Use the first four items to rework your resume.
 Make sure you look like the right candidate for the job you have selected.
-This means key words, industry terms and achievements that match up with the skills required.
+This means keywords, industry terms, and achievements that match up with the skills required.

 - Take the job for a test drive.
-Connect with an employee of a target company who has a job similar or even the same title you are seeking.
+Connect with an employee of a target company who has a job similar to or even the same title you are seeking.
 Use LinkedIn to identify someone inside who can give you information about the role, corporate culture, and names of supervisors that may be hiring.

 - Take the company for a test drive.
 An interview is your chance to size up the company, while they check you out.
 Feel into the interview.
-Let yourself see red flags, if they come up.
+Let yourself see red flags if they come up.
 Let your intuition be your guide.
 If the hiring manager is selling the job too hard, chances are there’s a significant catch.
 If the job and company feel right for you, they probably are.

 - Negotiate the salary.
 You would NEVER buy a car without asking for a slightly lower price.
-Never accept a job offer in the moment.
+Never accept a job offer at the moment.
 Ask for 24-48 hours to think it over.
 Ask for details in writing.
 Then, make a counter-offer.